• Search

 Instructions

-• Toss your butternut squash in a large bowl with the olive oil, coating evenly.
-Season with salt and pepper.
-Arrange on a baking sheet in an even layer and roast for 25-30 minutes or until squash is soft and tender and just starting to brown.
+• Roast the butternut squash: Peel and cut your butternut squash into small 1-inch cubes.
+Transfer to a large mixing bowl with the olive oil, salt, and black pepper.
+Toss to coat.
+Transfer to the prepared baking sheet and arrange in an even, non-overlapping layer.
+Roast for 25-30 minutes or until the squash is soft and tender and just starting to brown around the edges.

-• Balsamic Vinaigrette: In a medium bowl, whisk all your ingredients together until fully combined.
-Be sure to shake well before serving if you decide not to pour over the entire salad all at one time.
+• In a medium bowl, whisk all ingredients together until fully combined.
+Refrigerate until ready to use.
+Shake well before using.

 Jessica’s Notes